Significant-Gravitas/Auto-GPT-Plugins/README.md

 # Auto-GPT-Plugins

+> ⚠️💀 **WARNING** 💀⚠️:
+> Review the code of any plugin you use thoroughly, as plugins can execute any Python code, potentially leading to malicious activities, such as stealing your API keys.

 ## Installation

 Download this repository as a .zip file, copy it to ./plugins/, and rename it to [Auto-GPT-Plugins.zip](https://github.com/Significant-Gravitas/Auto-GPT/archive/refs/heads/master.zip)